 In our experience, there are substantially more developers out there wanting to work with Clojure than there are Clojure developer roles available.

 At the various conferences we’ve attended - EuroClojure in particular - there is a common story amongst the delegates; developers who aren’t using Clojure within their place of employment yet, but who are keen to embrace the technology.
 These developers range from freelancers looking for remote work, to developers who enjoy working at their current company, but who are craving an innovative technological shift.

 We find that when companies advertise via the correct channels, Clojure developers can readily be found.
 Put bluntly, if a company is having an issue hiring Clojure developers, it may not be because of Clojure itself.

-Employers are the first to recognise that there is no silver bullet when it comes to hiring, but that even so, Clojure is seen as a win by the majority of them.
+Employers are the first to recognize that there is no silver bullet when it comes to hiring, but that even so, Clojure is seen as a win by the majority of them.